 The best medicine for inaction is action!!

-In summary, we have defined what Laziness is.
+In summary, we have defined what being lazy is.

 Then we explored some ideas on how we can prevent laziness.
 Also some steps we can take to overcome laziness.

-What else would you recommend adding to the list?
+What else would you recommend adding to the list of stop being lazy?

-If you find the post resourceful, feel free to comment below and share!!
+If you find the most resourceful, feel free to comment below and share!!